Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Percentage of damage required for teammate rewards.
 			"Reward Percentage"			"10.0,10.0,10.0"

+			// Prioritize rewards in this order.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
+			// --
+			// Separate values with commas (",").
+			// --
+			// Values limit: 3
+			// Character limit for each value: 1
+			// --
+			// Minimum value for each: 0
+			// Maximum value for each: 3
+			// --
+			// 0: OFF (Do not reward anyone.)
+			// 1: Reward killers.
+			// 2: Reward assistants.
+			// 3: Reward teammates.
+			// --
+			// 1st number = 1st priority
+			// 2nd number = 2nd priority
+			// 3rd number = 3rd priority
+			"Reward Priority"			"1,2,3"

 			// The visual effects displayed for rewards.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.